Tetrakern/fictioneer/README.md

 ## Commissions

-I do take commissions for customizations and new features, *within reason.* Just write me in Discord and we can figure out what is feasible.
-But keep in mind that any feature you pay for will be added to the theme for everyone to enjoy.
+I do take commissions for customizations and new features, *within reason.* Just write me on Discord, and we can figure out what is feasible.
+However, keep in mind that any feature you pay for may be added to the theme for everyone to enjoy.
 Several features have already been sponsored this way.
-Sharing is caring.
+Sharing is caring.<sup>*</sup>

+<sup>* As long as that makes sense and is not detrimental.</sup>

 ## Support the Development